Grading · French drains · Gutters & downspouts

 On expansive clay, water is usually the root cause.

-That's why drainage correction isn't landscaping — it's foundation medicine.
+That's why drainage correction isn't landscaping.
+It's foundation medicine.
 Piers treat the elevation; drainage treats the cause.
 Fix only the first and the clay keeps cycling around your repair; fix the water and the whole perimeter calms down.
+Under a pier and beam house the same water shows up as a damp crawl space and softened sills; crawl space moisture control is this same toolbox applied under the floor, and staying ahead of that water is the heart of routine pier and beam foundation maintenance.
 Heavy rain making cracks worse and drought damage are the same story from opposite seasons.
 Not sure which side of the line your house is on?
 Foundation repair or drainage correction walks exactly how the inspection makes the call.

 Sometimes you need drainage, not piers.
 We'll say so.

-A meaningful share of the "foundation problems" we inspect turn out to be water problems wearing a structural costume — pooling at a corner, a soaked bed on a soaker hose, gutters overflowing at one wall.
-When the elevation survey says the slab is still within tolerance, the honest quote is the water fix, and it's often hundreds instead of thousands.
+A meaningful share of the "foundation problems" we inspect turn out to be water problems wearing a structural costume (pooling at a corner, a soaked bed on a soaker hose, gutters overflowing at one wall).
+When the elevation survey says the slab is still within tolerance, the quote is the water fix, and it's often hundreds instead of thousands.
 If another company has already quoted you piers and your gut says the yard floods first, a free second opinion that includes the drainage walk is the cheapest insurance there is.
-Nobody here earns a commission on pier count — the readings decide, not a quota.
+Nobody here earns a commission on pier count.
+The readings decide, not a quota.

 When drainage pairs with pier work.